Fruit and Vegetables in SNAP

 - Multi-year, community-based Projects (awards not to exceed a total of $500,000 over no more than four years);

 - Multi-year, Large-Scale Projects (awards of $500,000 or more over no more than four years)

 Fiscal Year 2015: $31 million

 Over three-quarters of Americans across all income levels do not meet daily recommendations for fruit and vegetable consumption.
 This can be even higher for SNAP consumers.
 United Fresh believes more can be done – and more needs to be known – about how to increase consumption of fruits and vegetables in the nation’s nutrition programs, including SNAP.

-United Fresh encourages grocery retailers who operate stores in underserved communities to partner with their state SNAP agency and non-profit community organizations to apply for a FINI grant.
+Providing incentives for SNAP families to help make half the plate fruits and vegetables is a good start.
 Currently, 85 percent of all SNAP benefits are redeemed in grocery stores.
-Scaling up produce incentives in grocery stores in underserved communities will have the greatest reach and ensure SNAP families access to a wide variety of fresh fruits and vegetables year round.
-Evidence gained by implementing produce incentives at grocery will shape SNAP policy in the future.
+Scaling up produce incentives in grocery stores in underserved communities presents a significant opportunity to ensure SNAP families access to a wide variety of fresh fruits and vegetables year round.

 - Prioritize FINI projects to retailers where SNAP participants have access to a wide variety of fruits and vegetables and can earn and redeem produce incentives year-round

 - Clarify that FINI incentives can only be used for fruits and vegetables and not any SNAP-eligible food product

 - Further clarify what a FINI eligible fruit/vegetable to make this consistent with the fruits and vegetables on the WIC Approved Products List.